danielcelliot/danielcelliot/README.md

 ### Premier Care

-A native Windows CRUD application designed for a local clinic, that handles patient records, appointments, treatment, prescriptions and invoicing.
+A native Windows CRUD application created for a local clinic, that handles patient records, appointments, treatment, prescriptions and invoicing.
 [Source code](/premier-care/)
 <br>
 Built using: